open-policy-agent/eopa/docs/enterprise-opa/how-to/install/go_module.md

 # Use as a Go module

-Enterprise OPA is available as a Go module and can be integrated as a library.
+EOPA is available as a Go module and can be integrated as a library.
 To obtain the source for the Go module please [contact us](https://inviter.co/styra).